HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 Of course, the front-end development community took the CSS-in-JS revolution in stride and everyone lived happily ever after.

 Hahahahaha!!
 If only.
-People's heads exploded.
+People's heads LITERALLY EXPLODED.
 What followed was the division of the profession into opposing camps, followed by years of vitriolic debate, bitter recriminations, name-calling, bad memes, and snarky tweets.
 Friendships were destroyed.
 One widely-circulated article described CSS-in-JS as [a bad-faith effort to perpetuate male privilege](http://zendev.com/2018/09/11/css-dismissal-is-about-exclusion-not-technology.html).
-There was gnashing of teeth and darkness fell across the land.
+There was a great gnashing of teeth and darkness fell across the land.

 ### How we got here